peacekeeper09/Learn-Python/README.md

 As you can guess from name, what if and else can be used for, you must be guessing it pretty right (I hope).
 Let me give you a simple example to show how if and else works in here.

 - Example and working:-
 Imagine if you want to want to check if a person is eligible for voting or not, how will you be checking that?
 By seeing that if the person is below or above [18 age](https://en.wikipedia.org/wiki/Voting_age).
 Right?
-Now allow me to give you a rough sketch of how you will be implementing this in Python.
+Now I will be explaining the usage of if-else in python with taking this voting as an idea.

 [Please click here to see how you can use if-else easily.](https://github.com/peacekeeper09/Learn-Python/blob/main/if-else.py)